mui/material-ui/docs/pages/careers/staff-engineer-pigment-css.md

 - **You'll be at the cutting edge of application development** — working on one of the fastest-growing CSS-in-JS libraries on the market.
 - **You'll be part of an active, open, friendly community** of developers that are excited about building awesome applications.
-- **Your role will be key to making MUI the go-to UI solution** for building applications, websites, and design systems that does not have to trade performance for a great developer expirience.
+- **Your role will be key to making MUI the go-to UI solution** for building applications, websites, and design systems that does not have to trade performance for a great developer experience.

 ### The worst parts of this job